Nihar Amoncar known as Nihar

 Fellow of the Higher Education Academy.

-Prior to Academia, Nihar began his working career within the Education and FMCG industry, working as Assistant Marketing Manager for an educational consultancy followed by Head of Sales role for an office supplies firm in India.
+Prior to Academia, Nihar began his working career within the Education and FMCG industry, working as Assistant Marketing Manager for an educational consultancy followed by Head of Corporate Sales role for an office supplies firm in India.
 Nihar then co-founded an high-growth educational consultancy firm in India which trained HE aspirants in various global entrance exams and counselled students for study abroad.

 Nihar then gained his MBA qualification from USW, specialising in Marketing and then moving into academia to read his PhD in Business under Prof. Jonathan Deacon with a full scholarship.
 Beginning as a Postgraduate Academic Assistant, he quickly progressed into a Tenured Lecturer position within the Marketing department, finishing his PhD within 3 years and publishing an average of 3 scholarly articles a year within his research area of Entrepreneurship and Marketing.